MEET DEBORA ALLEN, BART DIRECTOR

 1qEiBRUQ.jpeg

 • Pushed common-sense solutions to the rampant fare evasion problem that costs BART as much as $50 million a year.
 At my urging, BART agreed to replace fare gates, raise railings, enclose all elevators in the paid area, install new locking emergency gates, and enhance surveillance measures.
 All those measures are underway.
-BART police believe eliminating fare evaders will greatly improve rider safety by decreasing criminal behavior throughout the system.
-I project that the $90 million cost of fare gate replacement will be fully recaptured by BART within 7 years due to increased fare revenue and rider satisfaction and reduced costs of police service and cleaning costs.
+It is widely agreed upon that eliminating fare evaders will greatly improve rider safety by decreasing criminal behavior throughout the system.
+I project that the $90 million cost of fare gate replacement will be fully recaptured by BART within 7 years due to increased fare revenue and rider satisfaction and reduced costs of police service and maintenance.

 • Worked to expand police officer presence on trains and in stations by filling the 47 officer positions that were vacant when my term began and strongly advocating for a plan to hire an additional 19 new officers a year for five years.